pivotal-cf/docs-pks/windows-workers.hbs.md

     complete the procedures in
     <a href="create-vsphere-stemcell.html">Creating a Windows Stemcell for vSphere Using Stembuild</a>.
     </p>
-* If your Tanzu Kubernetes Grid Integrated Edition installation is in an air-gapped environment, you must prepare a Windows pause image in a private registry.
+* If your {{  vars.product }} installation is in an air-gapped environment, you must prepare a Windows pause image in a private registry.
 For information about setting up a Windows pause image, see [Using a Windows Pause Image for an Air-Gapped Environment](windows-pause-internetless.html).